nico-von/anticodex.xyz/shards/A 'monster' was once considered an omen, sign, message from the Gods.md

 ---
 uid: shard2509011208201360
-title: "A 'monster' was once considered an omen, sign, message from the Gods"
+title: A 'monster' was once considered an omen, sign, message from the Gods
 type: shard
 categories:
-  - etymology
+  - sourced
 dateCreated: 2025-09-01T12:08:20+08:00
-dateModified: 2025-09-01T12:20:18+08:00
+dateModified: 2025-09-03T15:27:42+08:00
 ---
 A 'monster' was once considered an omen, sign, message from the Gods